 In addition to the Stowe parade, visitors will love the Moscow Parade, which takes place earlier in the day, and is known for its casual, small-town charm.
 All of the floats are assembled on the morning of the parade.
 The Moscow festivities are a budget-friendly affair, as all participants are required to spend no more than $10 on decorations.

-In Stowe Village you’ll find an Old Fashioned Village Festival with Street performers, face painting, local artisans, a climbing wall, live music from The Groovy Trio and the Frank Springer Band, festive food, and more to kick off the day long celebration!
+In Stowe Village you’ll find an Old Fashioned Village Festival with Street performers, face painting, local artisans, a climbing wall, live music from groups like The Groovy Trio and the Frank Springer Band, festive food, and more to kick off the day long celebration!
 You can even try your skills at dunking local celebrities in the dunk tank!

 A highlight of the celebrations is the annual Pie Eating Contest, where you can challenge yourself, family, and friends to this fun event!
 If getting to eat lots of pie isn’t enough to entice you, participants also get a commemorative t-shirt to sweeten the deal!
 There are multiple rounds in two age categories, with the winners competing in the final round in the afternoon.